 The merger was accounted for in accordance with the asset acquisition method of accounting as detailed in ASC Topic 805-50.
 The fair value of the consideration paid, and transaction costs incurred to complete the merger by the Company, including \$5.0 million of cash payment (deemed capital contribution) paid at closing directly to shareholders of GARS from the Adviser, was allocated to the GARS investments acquired, based on their relative fair values as of the date of acquisition.
 The fair value of the purchase consideration paid by the Company below the fair value of net assets acquired is considered the purchase discount.
-Immediately following the acquisition of GARS, the Company recorded GARS net assets at their respective fair values and, as a result, the purchase discount was allocated to the cost basis of the GARS investments acquired and was immediately recognized as unrealized gain on the Company's Consolidated Statement of Operations.
-The purchase discount was allocated to the acquired investments on a relative fair value basis and, for performing debt investments, will amortize over the life of the investments through interest income with a corresponding reversal of the unrealized appreciation on the GARS investments acquired through their maturity.
-Upon the sale of any of the GARS acquired investments, the Company will recognize a realized gain or a reduction in realized losses with a corresponding reversal of the unrealized losses.
+Immediately following the acquisition of GARS, the Company recorded GARS net assets at their respective fair values and, as a result, the purchase discount was allocated to the Cost basis of the GARS investments acquired and was immediately recognized as unrealized gain on the Company's Consolidated Statement of Operations.
+The purchase discount was allocated to the acquired investments on a relative fair value basis and, for performing debt investments, will amortize over the life of the investments through interest income with a corresponding reversal of the unrealized appreciation on the GARS with a corresponding reversal of the unrealized gain or a reduction in realized losses with a corresponding reversal of the unrealized fair or a reduction in realized losses.

 (\$ in thousands)

 Common stock issued by the Company (1) \$ 38,765

 Cash consideration to GARS shareholders 24,100

 Transaction costs (excluding offering costs \$432) 1,168

-Total purchase consideration 64,033
+Total purchase consideration \$ 64,033

 Assets acquired:

-Investments, at fair value (amortized cost of \$277,380) 317,803
+Investments, at fair value (amortized cost of \$277,380) \$ 317,803

 Cash 35,361

 Interest receivable 1,871

 Other assets 2,088

-Total assets acquired • 357,123
+Total assets acquired \$ 357,123

 Liabilities assumed:

-Debt 251,213
+Debt \$ 251,213

 Other liabilities 1,455

-Total liabilities assumed 252,668
+Total liabilities assumed \$ 252,668

-Net assets acquired 104,455
+Net assets acquired \$ 104,455

 Total purchase discount \$ (40,422)

-(1) Based on the market price at closing of \$1.26 as of October 28, 2020 and the 30,765,640 shares of common stock issued by the Company in conjunction with the merger.
+(1)Based on the market price at closing of \$1.26 as of October 28, 2020 and the 30,765,640 shares of common stock issued by the Company in conjunction with the merger.